VincentH-Net/CSharpForMarkup/src/CSharpMarkup.WinUI.Examples/WinUICsMarkupExamples.Presentation/Readme.md

    Host = await builder.NavigateAsync<CsMarkup2Example.Shell>();
    ```

-3. **Rebuild** the `WinUICsMarkupExamples.Windows` project and run it
+3. If you target Windows native (WinAppSDK), **Rebuild** the `WinUICsMarkupExamples` project
    (the rebuild is to ensure that the Windows codegen for new pages has run; without that codegen you will get an exception on page display).

+4. Run the `WinUICsMarkupExamples` project

 ## Add views and (view)models
 You can use `New-View.ps1` (located in the `WinUICsMarkupExamples.Presentation` project folder) to quickly add new views - including (view)model, if applicable.
 See `New-View.ps1` for tips and parameters.

 ## C# Hot Reload - Automatic & Manual
-Enjoy the fastest and most stable C# Hot Reload, with automatic UI updates, by debugging the **Unpackaged** Windows target.
-This is a good reason to keep the Windows target even if you don't deploy it.
+Enjoy the fastest and most stable C# Hot Reload, with automatic UI updates, by debugging the **Desktop** target.
+This is a good reason to keep the Desktop target even if you don't deploy it.

 C# Hot Reload does work to some extent in more target platforms, however the UI does not yet update automatically in all platforms, due to issues in Visual Studio.